 Visiting Hidcote: what you need to know

-The garden, shop, secondhand bookshop, plant centre and toilets at Hidcote are open, as well as Winthrop's Café (takeaway only) and the Barn Café (weekends only for takeaway).
+The garden, shop, secondhand bookshop, plant centre, toilets and Winthrop's Café (takeaway only) at Hidcote are open.
 To ensure the safety of our visitors, staff, volunteers and local communities, we've reduced the number of people we can welcome at one time and you’ll need to book your visit in advance.
 In this article you’ll find everything you need to know about what's open and what to expect from your visit.

 Arrival and parking